IftekherAziz/Exam---IMSE/README.md

    - D) Over-support for hierarchical data structures
    **Answer**: **B**

-2. **Which of the following are challenges associated with traditional data formats?
-(Multiple correct)**
+2. **Which of the following are challenges associated with traditional data formats?**
    - A) Poor adaptability to hierarchical structures
    - B) Integration difficulties with modern platforms
    - C) Efficient handling of semi-structured data